Just because you work for yourself, doesn’t mean you have to go without the security and comfort that super can bring when you reach retirement.

 It depends on what kind of self-employed person you are.

 If you’re a sole trader or in a partnership you have the option to pay your own super.
-You can pay your voluntary contributions as a regular direct debit from your personal bank account or as a lump sum every now and then.
-You can decide whether you want to claim a tax deduction on your own super payments or not.
-It’s important to have a chat about this to your financial advisor or super fund – both options have their pros and cons.
+You can pay your voluntary contributions as a regular direct debit from your personal bank account or as you like in lump sums.
+You can also decide whether you want to claim a tax deduction on super payments or not.
+It’s important to talk to your financial adviser or super fund first, as both options have their pros and cons.

-If you’re a contractor, it depends on your agreement or working arrangements with the company that you’re doing work for.
-You may pay your own or you may be eligible for super guarantee contributions from the company.
-In other words, the company you’re doing work for may be obliged to pay into your super, even though you’re not a full-time employee.
+If you’re a contractor, your company agreement or working arrangements with the company will play a role in your super.
+For example, you might pay your own contributions but could possibly be eligible for super guarantee contributions from the company.
 Find out more about how contractors can be considered employees for super purposes and see where you fit in on the ATO website.
 It could also be a good idea to check your contract or speak with your company contact.

 Am I an employee or self-employed?

-To work out whether you’re considered an ‘employee’ and, therefore, eligible for super guarantee contributions, the key is to look at the actual working arrangement you have with the company or person you’re doing the work for, not just the paperwork.
-Check the ATO website for more information
+To work out whether you’re considered an ‘employee’ and, therefore, eligible for super guarantee contributions, check your working arrangement you have with the company or person you’re doing the work for. not just the paperwork.
+Visit the ATO website for more information.

 Case Study: Libby’s story